The culinary programming of the Revel in its infancy caught Shreveport lightning in a bottle

 “We had facilities that were nice, and we kind of took over the Convention Center downtown; it was new and beautiful and clean,” Fertitta said.

 Another factor that encouraged the Revel’s food committee to celebrate local chefs was the enthusiastic support of The Shreveport Times’ food columnists, Carolyn Flournoy and Marilee Harter.
-As Revel season approached, Flournoy and Harter would begin publishing a steady stream of articles about the local chefs who would host demos during the Revel.
+As Revel season approached, Flournoy and Harter would begin publishing a steady stream of articles about local chefs who would be hosting demos during the upcoming festival.
 Week after week, they previewed the festival’s culinary offerings and lifted up local chefs for celebration.

 “Once again demonstrations by renowned area chefs will be given the same attention as concerts, potters and painters and weavers at work, lectures by literary lions, and film seminars,” Flournoy wrote in 1978.
 “Cooking is indeed a learning experience, both a visual and consummate art.”

 Not all of the cooking demos were led by locals.
-The Revel’s food committee began to host chefs from nearby cities—as well as the occasional celeb, like chef and comedian Justin Wilson, who taught a Cajun cooking class in 1979—while adding more and more top-tier local talent, including Giuseppe Brucia, to the list of demonstration hosts.
+As early as the second year, the Revel’s food committee began to host chefs from nearby cities—as well as the occasional celeb, like chef and comedian Justin Wilson, who taught a Cajun cooking class in 1979—while adding more and more top-tier local talent, including Giuseppe Brucia, to the list of featured locals.

 The early energy surrounding the culinary arts at the Revel peaked in 1980, with the release of the Junior League’s Revel cookbook, which ranks among the best-known of all Shreveport cookbooks.
 Shreveport Mayor Bill Hanna officially declared the first week of March 1980 to be “Revel Cookbook Week,” and the mayor was given the first printed copy of the book.
 It was an immediate hit, and, to date, has sold more than 50,000 copies.

 The overwhelming support and interest that all of this received from the public is mind-boggling.
-I imagine throngs of people packing into the riverfront convention hall to see Check Wing Joe–whose parents owned and operated Nan-King Restaurant in downtown Shreveport–dismantle a broiler with two thuds of his cleaver, and I wonder at the unlikelihood of it all.
+I imagine throngs of people packing into the convention hall to see Check Wing Joe–who learned to cook in the kitchen of Nanking Café in downtown Shreveport, which his parents owned and operated–dismantle a chicken with two thuds of his cleaver, and I marvel at the unlikelihood of it all.

 The culinary programs of the Revel in its infancy caught Shreveport lightning in a bottle in a way that could never be reproduced.
 The cast of characters made it so.
 These were chefs who’d emigrated to America from all over the world, who’d introduced Continental Cuisine to Shreveport consumers, and whose outsized personalities made them legends in their own time.